Ensembl/ensembl-genes-metadata/README.md

 - Module based on GB_metadata_reporting.
 - Retrieves information on assemblies as well as annotations by genebuild.
 - Supports filtering based on taxon ID.
-- Generates a summaries and check for GCA updates.
+- Generates summaries and check for GCA updates.
+- Looks for assemblies that are not annotated.
 - Outputs results in structured tables and saves them as CSV files.